Iliaromanov/nlp-pipeline-API/README.md

 # NLP-pipeline-API
 REST API that applies natural language processing pipelines to provided raw text data.

-*This API was built mainly as a microservice for my Resume Chatbot web app, but can be useful for any other NLP related projects.*
+*This API was built mainly as a microservice for my <a href="https://github.com/Iliaromanov/Resume-Chatbot-WebApp">Resume Chatbot web app</a>, but can be useful for any other NLP related projects.*

 <img src="https://img.shields.io/badge/-Python-dark_green" /> <img src="https://img.shields.io/badge/-FastAPI-blue" /> <img src="https://img.shields.io/badge/-NLTK-yellow" />